coumbaya/feta/README.md

 # Install FETA's dependencies

-FETA is implemented in Java 1.7 and known to run on Debian GNU/Linux and OS X. In order to install packages and dependencies related to FETA, you need to execute installDependLinux.sh and installDependMac.sh, respectively.
+FETA is implemented in Java 1.7 and known to run on Debian GNU/Linux and OS X. In order to install packages and dependencies related to FETA, you need to execute installDepends.sh.
 This script will install:

    1. justniffer :Network TCP Packet Sniffer